Susan Gast | Author, Blogger at Easy Food Dehydrating, Beesville Books, and A New Sober You

 "I do a lot of dehydrating for long hiking trips and have found that the canned chicken (that looks like canned tuna) in the supermarket (yes sounds gross) is the only chicken I've been able to dehydrate that re-hydrates exactly like it was prior.
 Taste and texture on rehydration is perfect for chicken, just remember to buy the low-fat canned chicken."

-Hi Sarah!
-That's really great to know!
-I actually have used the 'canned chicken' in soups and chicken salad! :-) And yes, the low-fat stops rancidity when storing "long term".
+NOTE: I have used 'canned chicken' in soups and chicken salad! :-) And yes, the low-fat stops rancidity when storing "long term".
 Thanks so much for posting!

 This morning I had Robert S. write in to ask if it's OK to dehydrate cooked pork.